MeerBiene/nginx_reverseproxy_template/README.md

 ## Setup (BEGINNER):

-This will walk you through all steps required.
+This will walk you through all steps required to reverseproxy your domain to your backend application.

-Before you start: Before you start: Clone or download this repository to your desired machine.
+Before you start: Clone or download this repository to your desired machine.

 - Step 1: Go to the homepage of your Domainprovider and make a new DNS Record.
 If you are using Namecheap, its under the option "Advanced DNS" ![Namecheap Exmaple](https://i.imgur.com/FqWMZeG.png).
 In there,